Ofovwe-Zita-Adjekota/Udemy-Courses-Data-Analysis-/README.md

 2. Similarly, courses with very minimal subscribers should be promoted for more subscribers.

 ### Limitation
-- Basically, only a few of the data from the dataset was worthy to create insights from.
+- Basically, only a few data from the dataset was worthy to create insights from.